Explicit Acyclic Models and (Co)Chain Operations: Functorial Contraction Procedure Chain Maps

-\begin{exam} \textbf{The Map $ EZ$.} The Eilenberg-Zilber map is more complicated than the Alexander-Whitney map.
-We again want to use induction, functoriality, the standard contraction of chains on products of simplices, and the tensor products of fundamental chains on simplices, which represent minimal carriers, to explain the functorial formula for $EZ \colon N_m(X) \otimes N_n(Y)\to N_{m+n}(X \times Y)$.
+The Eilenberg-Zilber map is more complicated than the Alexander-Whitney map.
+We again want to use induction, functoriality, the standard contraction of chains on products of simplices, and the tensor products of simplices, which represent minimal carriers, to explain the functorial formula for $EZ \colon N_m(X) \otimes N_n(Y)\to N_{m+n}(X \times Y)$.
 In degree 0 there is no problem, functoriality forces $EZ(x_0 \otimes y_0) = ( x_0, y_0)$.\\

-Our point in the next few pages is not to produce the $EZ$ formula, which everybody knows, but rather to explain in detail how it arises inductively using contractions of products of simplices.
-There is a great amount of overlap with the discussion of the $EZ$ map for MacLane models in Example \ref{6.9}.\\
+We will explain in detail how the $EZ$ formula arises inductively using contractions of products of simplices.
+There is a great amount of overlap with the discussion of the $EZ$ map for MacLane models in Subsection 6.4.\\